 Butternut squash should be planted no earlier than 2 weeks after the last expected frost in your area.
 They can be planted up until 12 weeks or so before the first expected frost in the fall.
 It's possible to grow two butternut squash crops in a single year in warmer climates.
 The seeds germinate best when the soil temperatures are around 65 degrees F. Some folks with limited space wait to plant butternut squash after early spring crops such as lettuce and peas have finished.
 This is a good way to maximize garden space.

 When planting butternut squash in a traditional vegetable garden, make sure the soil is well tilled down to a depth of 8 inches.
 Loose soil will give roots lots of room to develop and expansive root system.
 Nutrient rich soil will also help the plant grow large, which will allow it produce better quality squash.
 If you want to grow organic butternut squash, now is the time to add compost or well-rotted manure.
 Go ahead and till it into the soil when preparing your squash patch.
+We scatter a balanced granular fertilizer in our squash patch about a week before we plant.
+We water it in well and then till one last time.

 After the soil is well tilled, create hills or mounds of dirt about 12 inches across and 3-4 inches high.
 If you are planting bush varieties, space the mounds 3-4 feet apart.
 If you are planting vining varieties, allow 6 feet between mounds.
 Remember to choose a location that gets plenty of direct sunlight - at least 6-8 hours per day.